 In previous years, the market has been held along the Champs Élysées.
 However, a disagreement between the organisers and the City meant that in 2017, the market was cancelled completely.
 As the Jardin des Tuileries is under a different body than the Champs, an agreement was made and the popular Christmas market has since been relocated (the entire situation is very complex).

-The focus of the biggest Christmas market in Paris this year is on French produce, with 80% of the edible products, crafts, and artisanal gifts for sale originating in l’Hexagon.
-For those who are looking for a more traditional take on Christmas markets, there’s sever beautiful carousels.
+The focus of the biggest Christmas market in Paris this year is on French produce, with 80% of the edible products, crafts, and artisanal gifts for sale originating in l’Hexagone.
+For those who are looking for a more traditional take on Christmas markets, there’s sever beautiful carousels which make for perfect photos.
 For even more merry-go-rounds, here’s a guide to finding the best carousels in Paris.

 How to visit the Jardin des Tuileries Christmas Market

-Open from November the 24th up until the 6th of January, the market is held in the Jardin des Tuileries in the 1st arrondissement of the city.
+The closest metro stations are Tuileries (line 1) and Concorde (line 1, 8 & 12).
+Open from November the 14th 2019 up until the 5th of January 2020, the market is held in the Jardin des Tuileries in the 1st arrondissement of the city.
 Entrances to the market can be found at various points around the park; along Rue de Rivoli, at Place de la Concorde, and in the park itself to name but a few.

-Entrance is free, although you’ll have to pay for the rides and ice rink.
+Entrance is free, although you’ll have to pay for the rides and, of course, the ice rink.
 The Christmas fair is held in exactly the same place as the summer fair of the Jardin des Tuileries.
 Nearby, you’ll find tourist favourites such as Rue de Rivoli, Palais Royal (home to the Colonnes de Buren), and the Louvre Museum.